crazy-matt/manage-stale-branches/README.md

 # Manage Stale Branches

-This action deletes branches that haven't had a commit in the last X days, and deletes the oldest tags.
+This action deletes branches that haven't had a commit in the last `stale_older_than` days, and suggest branches which could be deleted due to their inactivity on the last `suggestions_older_than` days.
+⚠️ The branches already merged to **default** are automatically deleted.

+If you set the `dry_run` input to true, the action will just output a preview of what would be done in no dry run mode.

 ## Requirements